fakepixels/ock-identity/README.md

   </picture>
 </p>

-# Onchain App Template
+# Onchain Profile

-An Onchain App Template build with [OnchainKit](https://onchainkit.xyz), and ready to be deployed to Vercel.
+An Onchain Profile built with [OnchainKit](https://onchainkit.xyz), and ready to be deployed to Vercel.

-Play with it live on https://onchain-app-template.vercel.app
+Play with it live on https://ock-profile.vercel.app

 Have fun! ⛵️